A. B. Freeman School of Business

 3. Students may not transfer Freeman core requirements

 BSM students are required to take all business core courses at the Freeman School: ACCN 2010, ACCN 3010, FINE 3010, LGST 3010, MCOM 3200 (previously 3010), MGMT 3010, MGSC 3010, MKTG 3010, MGMT 4010, MGMT 4920 (previously 4900) and CDMA 2201 (previously 1201).
+Other core courses that are added between catalog publishing may also be restricted.
+Students should check with their Freeman academic advisor if they have any questions.

-4. Students may not transfer major coursework, nor any courses that count towards a minor or certificate
+4. Students may not transfer major core coursework, nor any courses that count towards a minor or certificate

-BSM students are required to take all their major coursework at the Freeman School.
+BSM students are required to take all their major core coursework at the Freeman School.
 As well, all courses that count towards a minor or certificate must be taken at the Freeman School.

 5. Students may receive transfer credit for a maximum of two business electives (6 credits)